lfricken/ti/risk/readme.md

 ## Scattered and Regrouped Forces
-When your forces retreat, they are assigned to the scattered forces pool.
+When your forces retreat, they are assigned to the Scattered Forces pool.
 At the end of each round, all scattered go to the regrouped forces pool.
 Units in the regrouped forces pool may be built at no resource cost during production.
 They still impact the produce limit.